Thanksgiving Platter Guide: How to Build a Savory & Sweet Charcuterie Board

 • Persimmon slices.
 I still don’t know why many people don’t eat persimmons like this.
 They are so sweet and soft—the perfect flavor addition to a cheese board.
 Just make sure you put out ripe persimmons.
 If these don’t appeal to you, dried persimmons are a great swap.

-• Berries and berries, oh my!
-In California we are blessed with tasty berries all year ‘round, so I continue popping them on my boards throughout the seasons.
-However, this might not be the case where you live (quite frankly they are expensive in most places in non-summer months, so feel free to omit).
+• All the berries!
+In California, we are blessed with tasty berries all year ‘round, so I continue popping them on my boards throughout the seasons.
+However, this might not be the case where you live (quite frankly, they are expensive in most places in non-summer months, so feel free to omit).
 As always, favor the produce that’s in season where you live.
-Apples, pears, carrots, sugared cranberries (not raw ones!), figs, and grapes, are great November fruit.
-You should pick your favorites to add!
+Apples, pears, carrots, sugared cranberries (not raw ones!), figs, and grapes are great November fruits.
+You can add your favorites!

 How do I Make the Brie Leaf Cut Out?

-For this leaf-shaped cutout, I filled mine with pomegranate seeds, which honestly makes it look a bit like the red maple leaf on a Candaian flag—even more reason to serve this for Canadian Thanksgiving!
-Pomegranate seeds are so seasonal and festive.
+For this leaf-shaped cutout, I filled mine with pomegranate seeds, which honestly makes it look a bit like the red maple leaf on a Canadian flag—even more reason to serve this for Canadian Thanksgiving!
+Pomegranate seeds are seasonal and so festive.
 You just want to make sure whatever you put in the middle is small and goes well with brie cheese.

 If you are doing this for another season, or don’t want the fruit inside, you can always use your favorite jam flavor instead.
-The flavor pairing you choose will really make this special—ginger peach jam? raspberry preserves?—make it your own!
+The flavor pairing you choose will really make this special—fig jam? raspberry preserves?—make it your own!

 What size is this board?

-I hope this post inspires you to create delicious appetizers and boards.
-Nothing makes me happier than seeing the beautiful spreads and snacks you create from my tips.
+I hope this post inspires you to create sweet & savory Thanksgiving platters.
+Nothing makes me happier than seeing the beautiful snacks and spreads you create from my tips.
 If you make something inspired by this post, please tag me at @ainttooproudtomeg so I can see and share!

 Thanksgiving Cheese & Dessert Board